jupyter/enhancement-proposals/flowchart-notebook/flowchart-notebook.md

 * Concurrently-running code will be easier to read and write than if multithreading was implemented manually

 Cons associated with this implementation include:
 * Branching programs would be inherently more complicated than sequential programs.
-Because of this added complexity, users writing branching programs might be led to make their otherwise simple programs more complicated due to the more options that are available.
+Because of this added complexity, users writing branching programs might be led to make their otherwise simple programs more complicated than necessary due to the more options that are available.
 * Large branched programs could become visually messy, and spaghetti code could become very complicated to manage.
 * Retrofitting/Refactoring could become a much more tedious process